prob140/textbook/_chapters/Chapter_04/05_Dependence_and_Independence.md

 ### Independence of Two Events
-The concept of independence seems intuitive, but it is possible to run into a lot of trouble by not being careful about its definition.
+The concept of independence seems intuitive, but it is possible to run into trouble by not being careful about its definition.
 So let's define it formally.

 There are two equivalent definitions of the independence of two events.
 The first encapsulates the main idea of independence, and the second is useful for calculation.